Sign In Forgot Password

 Rosh HaShanah

 Rosh Hashanah is a Jewish holiday marking the first and second days of the Jewish year.
-(In 2023, Rosh Hashanah begins at sundown on Friday, September 15, and continues through nightfall on Sunday, September 17).
+(In 2024, Rosh Hashanah begins at sundown on Wednesday, October 2, and continues through nightfall on Friday, October 4).
 It’s the day G‑d created Adam and Eve, and it’s celebrated as the head of the Jewish year.
+The biblical name for this holiday is Yom Teruah.
+It is the first of the High Holy Days, as specified by Leviticus 23:23–25

 We don't say new year but the beginning of the year, where at the beginning we say Rosh (head), because our thoughts, our mind must be above our speech and our actions.